 This gorgeous but rarely visited national park is bypassed by the main SH1 highway, enjoying a calm and carefree life far away from the majority of travellers that flock to New Zealand’s shores.

-Winding country roads, breathtaking coastal scenery and oodles of hiking trails are just the start of this part of your road trip.
+Winding country roads, breathtaking coastal scenery, and oodles of hiking trails are just the start of this part of your road trip.

 Head down Curio Bay and Porpoise Bay to experience some of the park’s most famous residents – the curious Hectors Dolphins that are sometimes keen to come to socialise with swimmers.